-A team may get space violations for any team member competing in the event that makes a space violation, even members of the team who are competing but not at the time actively performingjumping the event_at the time.
+A team may get space violations for any team member competing in the event that makes a space violation, even members of the team who are competing but not at the time actively jumping the event.

 If a space violation occurs, the judges must not count any jumps/skips completed outside of the boundary, and the head judge must notify the athlete(s) that they are out of bounds.